SoftwareAG/cumulocity-demo-plugin/README.md

 # Cumulocity Plugin Demo
 This is an inofficial demo showing how to build a simple plugin for the Cumulocity UI.

-> In this example the `widget-plugin` app was scaffold in version 1015.164.0.
-It is recommended to use your platform version.
-You can do this by running `c8ycli new` and select your preferred version.
-However, for plugins it is recommended to use at least 1016.0.0, as it is only in beta mode in 1015.x.x.

 ## Prepare
  - node 14
  - npm i -g @c8y/cli@next